-Interest income on the loan, which is included in interest income in the accompanying statements of revenues, expenses and changes in net position, amounted to \$25,934 and \$146,341 during the years ended June 30, 2020 and 2019, respectively.
-Accrued interest receivable at June 30, 2020 and 2019, which is included in prepaid expenses and other current assets in the accompanying statements of net position, amounted to \$0 and \$36,188, respectively.
+Interest income on the loan, which is included in interest income in the accompanying statement of revenues, expenses and changes in net position, amounted to \$25,934 during the year ended June 30, 2020.
+There was no accrued interest receivable at June 30, 2020.